KittyGiraudel/site/_posts/2012-11-27-css-colors.md

 - **HSL** and **HSLA**
 - **System colors**

-Let's talk about each one of these definitions to understand them better.
+Let’s talk about each one of these definitions to understand them better.

 ## RGB